mkmccarty/TokenTimeBoostBot/README.md

 ### Boost ###

 /boost

 The Farmer who's turn it is to receive tokens uses this to indicate that they are boosting.
+Contract Farmers may vote to indicate an AFK player has enough tokens to boost by selecting the 🚀 icon.
+Two votes will elect a successful boost.

 ### Skip Current Booster ###

 /skip

 Move current booster to last in the Boost List

 ### Move Farmer to Last ###

 /last

 Move yourself to last in the Boost List

 ### Prune Farmer ###

-Command: /prune
+/prune

 Remove a Farmer from the Sign-up or Boost List.
 This is useful if a Farmer reacted to the Sign-up message and didn't join the contract within the game.

 ### Join Farmer to Contract ###

-/join
+/join farmer-mention

+Add a farmer to the contract

 ### Swap Current and Next Token Player ###

+/swap
-/swap command to swap yourself when currently boosting to next
+command to swap yourself when currently boosting to next

 ### Sweep Farmers to Contract ###